AaltoMobileCloudComputing/Server/mcc-api.md

     }

 ## DELETE
-DELETEing a document simply deletes the object.
+Deleting a document simply deletes the object.
 Collections can't be deleted.